 One of the first records of the family was Herbert de Cowy who witnessed a charter by Nicholas de Dumfres in 1394.
 Years later, John Cowy was admitted burgess of Aberdeen in 1505.

-Important Dates for the Cowee family
+Early History of the Cowee family

 This web page shows only a small excerpt of our Cowee research.
 Another 174 words (12 lines of text) covering the years 1040, 1394, 1505, 1600, 1512, 1642 and 1646 are included under the topic Early Cowee History in all our PDF Extended History products and printed products wherever possible.